 The first thing I wondered when reading about this case is why the hell law enforcement never followed up with Myra?
 Why have they kept her in the dark over her HUSBAND’s case?
 Are they hiding something?
 Why was the case closed even though it’s unsolved?
-Weaver said “closed” not “cold case”.
+Weaver said, “closed,” not “cold case.”

-Well, I would put nothing pass APD or NMSP.
+Well, I would put nothing past APD or NMSP.
 Their history isn’t exactly sunshine and cupcakes.
 In fact, it’s quite the opposite.
 Both agencies are known for covering up crimes and/or participating in drug trafficking in the 80s.

-When James’ was found, he had handcuffs on.
-Well, I would think that if this was a non-law enforcement person who killed him, he would have been bound with either rope or zip ties.
+When James was found, he had handcuffs on.
+Well, I would think that if this were a non-law enforcement person who killed him, he would have been bound with either rope or zip ties.
 The handcuffs make me think it could have been a cop.
 And because this is New Mexico we’re talking about, that is very likely and totally believable. 😉 I think that has a lot to do with why this case has not been solved and why it’s closed.

-Now, from what I understand, James started heavily using drugs when he hooked up with Coleman, who also did drugs.
+From what I understand, James started heavily using drugs when he hooked up with Coleman, who also did drugs.
 A theory is that James was killed over drugs.
 This seems logical, especially for the time period.
 As stated above, drug trafficking was huge in Albuquerque during this time, but James was also a diamond broker, so it could have something to do with that as well.

-The fact that James’ shoes were still in his house and not on him tells me that someone forced his way into the home, grabbed James and dragged him out of his house without worrying about James having shoes on.
+The fact that James’ shoes were still in his house and not on him tells me that someone forced his way into the home, grabbed James, and dragged him out of his house without worrying about James having shoes on.
 Why?
 Did the killer or killers want James to show them where something was?
 Drugs or diamonds?
 Was this person or persons taking James to someone else who actually killed him?

 I don’t have a lot of insight into this one, unfortunately, but I’m glad I wrote about it.
 We can’t forget James or his gruesome murder.
 He deserves justice.
-The more attention this gets, the better chances of someone coming forward with information.
+The more attention this gets, the better chance of someone coming forward with information.